$H_2$-Optimal Estimation of Linear Delayed and PDE Systems: Introduction

-The goal of this paper, then, is to combine and extend the results in~\cite{das_cdc2019} and~\cite{wu2023h}.
-Specifically, this paper integrates ~\cite{das_cdc2019} and~\cite{wu2023h} by considering a broader class of PIEs that represent PDEs coupled with ODEs.
-More significantly, this paper extends these results by formulating and solving the problem of $H_2$-optimal observer synthesis.
-Unlike $H_{\infty}$-optimal observer synthesis, wherein a proxy for $H_\infty$ performance is $L_2$-gain, the main technical difficulty for $H_2$-optimal estimation is the identification of a time-domain proxy for $H_2$ performance.
-To address this difficulty, we rely on an initial condition to output $L_2$-gain characterization of the $H_2$ metric as proposed in~\cite{danilo}.
+The goal of this paper, then, is to formulate and solve the problem of $H_2$-optimal observer synthesis.
+Unlike $H_{\infty}$-optimal estimation, wherein a proxy for $H_\infty$ performance is $L_2$-gain, the main technical difficulty for $H_2$-optimal estimation is the identification of a time-domain proxy for $H_2$ performance.
+To address this difficulty, we rely on an initial condition to output characterization of the $H_2$ metric as proposed in~\cite{danilo}.
 This allows us to extend classical LMIs for $H_2$-performance to LPI-type conditions to performance bounds on the error dynamics of the PIE-based observer.

 This paper is structured as follows.
-First, Section~\ref{sec:preliminaries} defines Partial Integral (PI) operators, Partial Integral Equations (PIEs), and Linear PI (LPI) inequality optimization problems.
+First, Section~\ref{sec:preliminaries} defines PI operators, PIEs, and LPIs.
 Section~\ref{sec:problems} introduces a time-domain characterization of the $H_2$ norm and formulates $H_2$-optimal observer synthesis problem.
-Section~\ref{sec:h2norm} gives an LPI characterization of the $H_2$-norm of a PIE and Section~\ref{sec:h2estimator} extends this result to give an LPI condition for computing $H_2$-optimal observer gains.
-A procedure for reconstruction of the observer gains from the solution to the LPI is given in Section~\ref{sec:reconstruction} and the observers are tested using numerical simulation in Section~\ref{sec:num}.
+Section~\ref{sec:h2norm} gives an LPI characterization of the $H_2$-norm of a PIE, and Section~\ref{sec:h2estimator} extends this result to give an LPI condition for computing $H_2$-optimal observer gains.
+Section~\ref{sec:reconstruction} gives a procedure to find observer gains from the LPI solution, and Section~\ref{sec:num} presents numerical examples for observer validation.